A knot Floer stable homotopy type: Embedding and framing the permutohedra

 Suppose $\vN$ is as above and let $|\vec{N}|=n$.
 (In this section, $n$ no longer denotes the grid index.)
 We will use the notation

 and

 Note that $X_I$ is supposed to be an $(n-1)$-dimensional $\codim{n-1}$-manifold.
 Its thick dimension is $2n-1$.

-We will define $X_I$ to be the permutohedron $\Pi_n$, which is the convex hull of the $n!$ points in $\R^n$ obtained by permuting the coordinates of $(1, 2, \dots, n)$; cf. Example~\ref{ex:permuto}.
-We will then embed and frame $\Pi_n$ inside
+We will define $X_I$ to be the permutohedron $\Pi_n$, which is the convex hull of the $n!$ points in $\R^n$ obtained by permuting the coordinates of $(1, 2, \dots, n)$; cf.~Example~\ref{ex:permuto}.
+We will then neatly embed and frame $\Pi_n$ inside

-coherently with respect to the embeddings and framings of the lower dimensional strata.
-We will actually do this for the case $d=0$.
+coherently with respect to the neat embeddings and framings of the lower dimensional strata.
+We will do this for the case $d=0$, so we do not actually need to construct the external frames.
 For larger $d$, we can then simply compose with the standard inclusion